 Mass Adoption of Clean Energy

 Batteries are playing a huge role in making people believe clean energy is a viable alternative.
 One of the biggest proving grounds has been in electric vehicles.
 Globally, 3.2 million electric vehicles were sold in 2020; this represents a 39% increase in EV sales.
-This increase in electrical vehicle purchases is reducing the carbon footprint of the transport industry.
+This increase in electric vehicle purchases is reducing the carbon footprint of the transport industry.

 Better battery technology is making power-intensive applications such as electric vehicles possible.
 Batteries have become more compact, which makes them versatile for different domestic and business applications.
-The sleek looking li-ion battery packs of today fit well in any house or business.
+The sleek-looking li-ion battery packs of today fit well in any house or business.